-Hollister is known for having some of the most fertile soils in the world, making it a leader in agricultural produce like apricots, vineyards, chocolate, walnuts, apples, olive oil, and pomegranates.
+Hollister is known for having some of the most fertile soil in the world, making it a leader in agricultural produce like apricots, vineyards, chocolate, walnuts, apples, olive oil, and pomegranates.
 It’s also known for being one or the California towns with the title “Earthquake Capital of the World” as it sits on the Calveras Fault.

 The San Benito County Wine Trail also winds through the hillsides of the back country, where visitors enjoy wine tasting or visit breweries for local beer, sake, and tequila distilled right in the city.